mixpanel/docs/pages/other-bits/privacy-and-security/gdpr-compliance.md

 hidden: false
 ---

-# Protecting your data
-Mixpanel is a first-party analytics provider.
-When you use Mixpanel, you collect and control the data.
-As a first-party analytics provider, Mixpanel helps you maintain the confidentiality and security of your data because it remains under your control.

 # Supporting Data Subject Rights

 As controllers of personal data, Mixpanel and its customers must uphold certain rights stated by the GDPR, including: